An adaptive attack on Wiesner's quantum money: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Scott Aaronson, Dorit Aharonov, David Gosset, Guy Kindler, Carl Miller, Lev Vaidman and Stephen Wiesner for valuable discussions, and the Simons institute Quantum Hamiltonian Complexity program, during which a substantial part of this work was done.
-DN also thanks the Slovak Research and Development Agency grant APVV-0808-12 QIMABOS.
+DN has received funding from the People Programme (Marie Curie Actions) EU's 7th Framework Programme under REA grant agreement No. 609427, and this research has been further co-funded by the Slovak Academy of Sciences.
+He also thanks the Slovak Research and Development Agency grant APVV-0808-12 QIMABOS.
 OS also thanks the ARO Grant W922NF-09-1-0440 and NSF Grant CCF-0905626.
 DU was supported by the Estonian ICT program 2011-2015 (3.2.1201.13-0022), the European Union through the European Regional Development Fund through the sub-measure ``Supporting the development of R\&D of info and communication technology'', by the European Social Fund's Doctoral Studies and Internationalisation Programme DoRa, and by the Estonian Centre of Excellence in Computer Science, EXCS.
 AB is supported by NSERC, Industry Canada and CIFAR.